Universe

 Using the game function

 The game function creates an array of positions from a full chess game.
-A game is described by a series of turns written using standard algebraic notation.
+A game is described by a series of turns written in standard algebraic notation.
 Those turns can be specified as an array of strings, or as a single string containing whitespace-separated moves.

 The scholar's mate: